 A broad survey of the major methods, techniques, issues, and problems of personality assessment.
 Students will have the opportunity to administer and score various personality inventories.
 This course may be offered in a hybrid format (i.e., online and in-class lectures).
-Open only to students in the 4-year BA in Psychology (Applied Emphasis) degree program.
+Open only to students in the four-year Bachelor of Arts in Psychology (Applied Emphasis) program.
 Prerequisites: PSY 339 and 431.